antonkulaga/scala-js-binding/README.md

  so one can define whatever binder (s)he wants.
 In quoted sample there are bindings to isSigned and logoutClick reactive variables.

 Binders are the classes that bind ScalaJS view to html elements.
 Each view can have many different binders.
-Common usage practise is extending one of abstract classes in binding or semantic package and adding binders by defining them in overrides of def attachBinders() method.
+Common usage practise is extending one of abstract classes in binding or semantic-binding package and adding binders by defining them in overrides of def attachBinders() method.

 Getting started
 ===============

-The best way to understand is to look at code and a SampleApp
+The best way to understand is to look at the code (mostly js part of binding crossproject) and at the Preview application.

 Looking into sample App